What Is An ERISA Lien? 5 Things You Need To Know

 2. Determine Whether you have a Claim

 We will evaluate your contract's language to determine your plan's claim for reimbursement and whether you have a right to the claim.
 We will also determine what settlement funds you can fight for.
-There may be factors that limit your recovery.
+Factors may limit your recovery.

 3. Evaluate Charges